 Little evidence exists on the effects of concrete policy interventions on gender differences in careers.

-Most policies will only have an effect in the long term; e.g. policies to reduce gender gaps in specific fields of studies will take a long time to be reflected in career outcomes.
+Most policies will require a long time to take effect; for example, policies to reduce gender gaps in specific fields of study will take a long time to be reflected in career outcomes.

 Author's main message

 Research has shown that men begin their careers at higher levels in the corporate hierarchy and are also more likely to be promoted.
 These differences in careers are an important factor underlying the gender wage gap.
 Gender differences in careers reflect both the differing choices of men and women before and after entering the labor market and the different treatment of men and women in the labor market.
-Policy has traditionally focused on reducing discrimination in the labor market, but equally important are policies that address gender differences in career breaks, hours worked, and psychological attributes.
+Policy has traditionally focused on reducing discrimination in the labor market, but equally important are policies that address gender differences in career breaks, hours worked, psychological attributes, and social norms.

 Discussion of pros and cons